 “Art has always been a passion of mine in one form or another.
 Since I was once a floral designer and an avid gardener, florals, nature and landscapes are my inspiration and focus.
 I love to observe the soft delicate curves of the petals, the rigid lines of the leaves, and the beauty of light and shadow on each subject.
 My style is contemporary realism, and I love to have my work shine with light, as I paint as much detail as I can into simple compositions.
-I'm captivated with the challenges of transparent watercolor and the fascination of color mixing the buttery oils.
+I'm captivated with color mixing of the buttery oils and amazed by the challenges of transparent watercolor.
 What I didn't realize as I started to paint was how much of myself would be layered into each painting.
 When my work is sold, it feels like a deep emotional part of me is included in each piece as it is transferred to its new owner...but I wouldn't have it any other way.
 And for this I am grateful.
 My hope is that the collector will see and feel everything that I put into each painting.”

 Staying home with her girls was a great joy, and it allowed her time to be creative in many other ways.
 She loved to work on their home landscaping and garden flower beds.
 Learning from books in textile and needlework, she fashioned a holiday ornament in 1991 and won a fully decorated designer Christmas tree from a local art supply store.
 She faux finished walls for her home and for others, even creating her own wall stamps and stencils when she couldn't find what she needed.
 After she began floral arranging for her own decor, “Blooming Designs” was created — a business that provided specially designed silk floral arrangements for gift shops, furniture stores, and banquet halls.

 Then in 1998, major changes were encountered when the family moved from Grand Island, NY to Mesa, AZ.
 It took a few years for them to get settled and to familiarize themselves with the area.
 And when the girls were a little older, Nancy opened a small gift shop that showcased her creativity again.
 But it wasn't long before she found the outdoor art fairs all around town.
 This soon became one of her favorite things to do.
 She was so excited to see all the fine art at the shows.
 It stirred her interests and increased her yearning to be around art.
-In 2009 by chance, she was offered a job as an artist’s assistant for Jeanne Bonine's studio art shows, who's work inspired Nancy.
-Years later, after closing her gift shop, she added another activity: working for the Arizona Fine Art Expo, which hosts 120 artist studios.
-Surrounding herself with fine art and artists year after year satisfied her art cravings.
-Temporarily.
+In 2009 by chance, she was offered a job as an artist’s assistant for Jeanne Bonine's studio art shows, who's work was an inspiration to Nancy.
+Years later, after closing her gift shop, she started working for the Arizona Fine Art Expo, which hosts 120 artist studios.
+She tought, surrounding herself with fine art and artists year after year satisfied her art cravings.

 Browsing online one day, Nancy saw a quote by C.S.Lewis: "You are never too old to set another goal or to dream a new dream.”
 That made her stop to think: “Maybe the time is now to focus on art and to become the artist I’ve always wanted to be.”
 With a few classes under her wing and with the many self-educated skills she had acquired, she accepted the challenge.
 With encouragement from her husband, her daughters, and artist friends, she joined the Sonoran Arts League in September 2019.
 Since then, she has been painting consistently to discover herself and develop a style using her God given talent.
 She firmly believes she will always be learning and growing as an artist and looks forward to seeing what the years ahead have in store for her.